-(a) list of all debts owed by the debtor as on the date of the said application along with details relating to the amount of each debt, interest payable thereon and the names of the creditors to whom each debt is owed;

-(b) the interest payable on the debts and the rate thereof stipulated in the contract;

-(c) list of security held in respect of any of the debts;

-(d) the financial information of the debtor and his immediate family for up to two years prior to the date of the application;

-(e) the particulars of the debtor's personal details, as may be prescribed;

-(f) the reasons for making the application;

-(g) the particulars of any legal proceedings which, to the debtor's knowledge has been commenced against him; and (h) The confirmation that no previous fresh start order under the provisions of the Code has been made in respect of the qualifying debts of the debtor in the preceding twelve months of the date of the application 344 Lesson 16 • PP-IL&P
+- List of all debts owed by the debtor as on the date of the said application along with details relating to the amount of each debt, interest payable thereon and the names of the creditors to whom each debt is owed: - b.
+The interest payable on the debts and the rate thereof stipulated in the contract; - A list of security held in respect of any of the debts; - d.
+The financial information of the debtor and his immediate family for up to two years prior to the date of the application; - The particulars of the debtor's personal details, as may be prescribed; - The reasons for making the application; - The particulars of any legal proceedings which, to the debtor's knowledge has been commenced against him; and - h.
+The confirmation that no previous fresh start order under the provisions of the Code has been made in respect of the qualifying debts of the debtor in the preceding twelve months of the date of the application

 When an application is filed under Section 80 by a debtor, an interim-moratorium shall commence on the date of filing of said application in relation to all the debts and shall cease to have effect on the date of admission or rejection of such application, as the case may be.
-During the interim-moratorium period if any legal action or legal proceeding is pending in respect of any of debts of the debtor then the same shall be deemed to have been stayed and no creditor shall initiate any legal action or proceedings in respect of such debt.
+During the interim-moratorium period if any legal action or legal proceeding is pending in respect of any of debts of the debtor then same shall be deemed to have been stayed and no creditor shall initiate any legal action or proceedings in respect of such debt.